tidb-incubator/tidis/docs/tidis-introduction.md

 `Tidis` is the service layer for TiKV, aims to provide redis protocol compatiable distributed storage service powered by PingCAP.
 Redis protocol has been implemented with multiple datatypes (string/hash/list/set/sortedset) support.

-`Tidis` has been completely refactored and rewritten in `Rust` for better performance and lower latency, and added more features support, such as Lua scripts, TLS connections, meta key split and more.
+`Tidis` has been completely redesigned and rewritten in `Rust` for better performance and lower latency, and added more important features, such as Lua scripts, TLS connections, lock optimization and more.

 ## Background